electricimp/imp-central-impt/ProductionGuide.md

 ### Production Device Groups ###

-Your production devices, which are utilized by end-users, are organized into one or more Device Groups of the *Production* type.
+Your production devices, which are utilized by end-users, are organized into one or more Device Groups of the *production* type.
 Different Production Device Groups within the same Product may be used to encapsulate and manage different versions or flavors of your application.
-Production devices are units have have been blessed; up until that point they are referred to as devices under test (DUTs).
+Production devices are units that have been blessed; up until that point they are referred to as devices under test (DUTs).

 You can create a Production Device Group with [`impt dg create --dg-type production`](./CommandsManual.md#device-group-create).